NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 into the server where you ran `terraform apply` and simply run it again.
 It should state that there aren't any changes to be made and simply show the output again.

-Note that a copy of this repo has been put into ubuntu's home directory on the jumpserver for you.
-Don't be confused with this copy and the one you used to create the environment with earlier.
+Note that a copy of this repo has been put into ubuntu's home directory on the jump server for you.
+Don't be confused with this copy of the repo and the one you used to create the environment with earlier.
 This copy will not have the terraform state information, nor your changes to the variables.tf file, but it does have other files you'll need to complete the setup.

 Execute the following commands to configure Trident to use the `ontap-san` driver.
 ```bash